youtube/cobalt/cobalt/site/docs/reference/starboard/modules/configuration.md

 Include the platform-specific configuration.
-This macro is set by GYP in starboard_base_target.gypi and passed in on the command line for all targets and all configurations.
-Makes a pointer-typed parameter restricted so that the compiler can make certain optimizations because it knows the pointers are unique.
+This macro is set by GYP in starboard_base_target.gypi and passed in on the command line for all targets and all configurations.Makes a pointer-typed parameter restricted so that the compiler can make certain optimizations because it knows the pointers are unique.